romz-pl/posts-linkedin/032-conceptual-physics-not-just-calculations/README.md

 Hewitt begins with a simple yet powerful idea: you can't fully enjoy something until you understand its rules.
 Like a game, the physical world becomes infinitely more engaging and beautiful when its **underlying principles** are understood.
 Therefore, physics is not just a subject, but also a lens through which we can see and appreciate nature's interconnected structure.

 Conceptual Physics stands out because it makes physics accessible to everyone, not just future engineers or scientists.
-It demystifies the subject by 𝗲𝘅𝗽𝗹𝗮𝗶𝗻𝗶𝗻𝗴 𝘁𝗵𝗲 𝗿𝗲𝗮𝘀𝗼𝗻𝗶𝗻𝗴 behind formulas and transforming equations into guides for thinking, rather than merely tools for solving problems.
+It demystifies the subject by **explaining the reasoning** behind formulas and transforming equations into guides for thinking, rather than merely tools for solving problems.

 This approach is especially valuable for professionals in non-technical roles who work with technology and innovation.
-Understanding the 𝗳𝘂𝗻𝗱𝗮𝗺𝗲𝗻𝘁𝗮𝗹 𝗰𝗼𝗻𝗰𝗲𝗽𝘁𝘀 of how things move, interact, and change sharpens our critical thinking, creative problem-solving, and communication skills.
+Understanding the **fundamental concepts** of how things move, interact, and change sharpens our critical thinking, creative problem-solving, and communication skills.

 Are you curious about the world?
 Have you ever wished you understood physics better?
 If so, this book is for you!
 It's not about memorizing formulas; it's about seeing the world differently.
 Once you start thinking like a physicist, even everyday experiences become richer and more meaningful.